jannis-kiriasis/the-checklistar/README.md

 ### Imagery

-I've used graphics for the logo, favicon and the navigation process.
-The navigation graphics come from [Flaticon](https://www.flaticon.com/).

-I've used SVG images where possible that are lighter than jpg and since it's a vector format, graphics always look sharp.
-It works well with logos and 'flat' graphics.
+The only image used in thi project is the favicon.

 ## Accessibility

 As mentioned above, all the colour combinations used for text passed a contrast ratio test.
-During the testing phase, the white fonts on the red backgrounds (only used to style buttons) resulted low in contrast ratio.
-The red colour was adjusted to pass and achieve an accessibility score of WCAG AAA.
+During the testing phase, Verdigris didn't pass the test and so it was darkened creating the Dark Verdigris color achiving the WCAG AAA score for accessibility.

 I've also used alt tags to describe images and aria labels to describe links.
 The pages have been structured using semantic HTML markup.